Skip to main content

 Selected Publications:

-2022 “Earthquakes and Urban Adaptation in Late Antiquity,” in The Power of Nature: Agency and the Archaeology of Human-Environmental Dynamics, ed.
-Monica Smith (Boulder: University of Colorado Press, in press)
+2023 “Earthquakes and Urban Adaptation in Late Antiquity” in The Power of Nature: Agency and the Archaeology of Human-Environmental Dynamics, ed.
+M. Smith (Boulder: University of Colorado Press, 2023), 77-98 [link]

-2021 “Water and Social Relationships in Byzantine Neighbourhoods,” in The Byzantine Neighbourhood: Urban Space and Political Action, eds.
-Benjamin Anderson and Fotini Kondyli, Birmingham Byzantine and Ottoman Studies Series (Oxon and New York: Routledge, 2022), 125-150 [link]
+2022 “Water and Social Relationships in Byzantine Neighborhoods” for Byzantine Neighbourhoods, eds.
+B. Anderson and F. Kondyli, Birmingham Byzantine and Ottoman Studies Series (London: Routledge, 2022), 125-152. [link]

-2021 “Conflict Architecture: Making History at the Tomb of the Patriarchs, Hebron” in Architecture and Visual Culture in the Late Antique and Medieval Mediterranean, eds.
-Vasilis Marinis, Jordan Pickett, and Amy Papalexandrou (Turnhout: Brepols, 2021), 177-190. [link]
+2021 “Conflict Architecture: Making History at the Tomb of the Patriarchs, Hebron” for Architecture and Visual Culture in the Late Antique and Medieval Mediterranean, eds.
+V. Marinis, A. Papalexandrou, and J. Pickett (Turnhout: Brepols, 2021), 177-192 [link]

 2016 “Temples, Churches, Cisterns and Pipes: Water in Late Antique Ephesus,” in De Aquaeductu Atque Aqua Urbium Lyciae Pamphyliae Pisidiae: The Legacy of Sextus Julius Frontinus, International Congress on the History of Water Management and Hydraulic Engineering in the Mediterranean Region.
 Antalya, October 31 – November 9, 2014, ed.
 G. Wiplinger, Babesch Annual Papers on Mediterranean Archaeology Supplement 27 (Leuven: Babesch/Peeters, 2016), 297-312 [link]